ElNeoX-dev/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Operability**

     * Runtime Configuration - The queue definitions and properties such as capacity, ACLs can be changed, at runtime, by administrators in a secure manner to minimize disruption to users.
 Also, a console is provided for users and administrators to view current allocation of resources to various queues in the system.
-Administrators can *add additional queues* at runtime, but queues cannot be *deleted* at runtime.
+Administrators can *add additional queues* at runtime, but queues cannot be *deleted* at runtime unless the queue is STOPPED and has no pending/running apps.

     * Drain applications - Administrators can *stop* queues at runtime to ensure that while existing applications run to completion, no new applications can be submitted.
 If a queue is in `STOPPED` state, new applications cannot be submitted to *itself* or *any of its child queues*.
 Existing applications continue to completion, thus the queue can be *drained* gracefully.
 Administrators can also *start* the stopped queues.

 * **Resource-based Scheduling** - Support for resource-intensive applications, where-in a application can optionally specify higher resource-requirements than the default, thereby accommodating applications with differing resource requirements.
 Currently, *memory* is the resource requirement supported.

-* **Queue Mapping based on User or Group** - This feature allows users to map a job to a specific queue based on the user or group.
+* **Queue Mapping Interface based on Default or User Defined Placement Rules** - This feature allows users to map a job to a specific queue based on some default placement rule.
+For instance based on user & group, or application name.
+User can also define their own placement rule.

 * **Priority Scheduling** - This feature allows applications to be submitted and scheduled with different priorities.
 Higher integer value indicates higher priority for an application.
 Currently Application priority is supported only for FIFO ordering policy.